jsfenfen/990-xml-reader/README.md

 	... [ truncated, the full output is quite lengthy ]

-We can use it as a python library to pull out specific pieces of data, across versions
+We can also it as a python library to pull out specific pieces of data, across versions

 	>>> from irsx.xmlrunner import XMLRunner
 	>>> xml_runner = XMLRunner()